-(B) On a daily basis the casino operator licensee shall record the name of each patron provided with complimentaries other than a minimal amount established in the operator's internal controls, the category of service or item, the value of the services or items provided to each patron or that patron's guests as calculated in accordance with paragraph (D) of this rule, and the license number of the employee authorizing the issuance of the services or items.
+(B) On a daily basis the casino operator shall record the name of each patron provided with complimentaries other than a minimal amount established in the operator's internal controls, the category of service or item, the value of the services or items provided to each patron or that patron's guests as calculated in accordance with paragraph (D) of this rule, and a unique identifier of the employee authorizing the issuance of the services or items.
 For the purposes of this rule, ''guest'' shall mean any person who receives complimentaries as a result of that person's relationship with the patron receiving the primary complimentaries.
 Upon request, a copy of this daily report shall be submitted to the commission.

 (C) The internal audit department shall review the reports required in paragraph (B) of this rule at least monthly.
 These reports shall be made available to the commission, audit committee of the board of directors, and any other entity designated by the commission, upon request.